eduiglesiash/angular-blueprint/docs/assets/architecture.md

 ### 4.1 Smart Container / dumb presenters

+For better reuse of ui components and sharing of responsibilities.

 ### 4.2 OnPush Change detection strategy

+For better change detection performance.

 ### 4.3 Simple Observable Store

+For communicate between non related components.

 ### 4.4 Reactive forms

+For better validation and control over the changes on data and form itself.

 ### 4.5 Services configuration by token injection

+For custom functionality with out need of code changes.

 > Hope you can use or learn something from this open source work.
 >